 Our ERP tax integration team can assist you in leveraging enterprise technologies to drive business value.
 Our team helps align the enterprise system with tax requirements for improved availability and access to tax sensitized data that can be effectively integrated into tax technology tools.

 We view ERP projects as large-scale business transformations, not just a system implementations or upgrades.
 As such, we bring a broader perspective and set of capabilities focused on driving coordination and alignment across your entire organization — tax is no exception.

-US Tax Reporting & Strategy (TRS) Leader, McLean, PwC US
+Tax East Region Leader & Tax Reporting and Strategy Leader, PwC US

 Partner, Transfer Pricing, PwC US